Chris Christofi

-Biography
+Chris Christofi (born 1979) is an Australian author and philanthropist who is the founder and chief executive officer of Reventon, an Australian financial services company established in 2005.
+He is the author of Your Path to Wealth: Brick by Brick and the host of the podcast Relentless: Life on Your Terms.

+Early life

-Chris Christofi was born in Melbourne, Australia to Peter and Andigoni (Annette) Christofi, who are both Greek Cypriot.
+Christofi was born in Melbourne, Australia, to Peter and Andigoni (Annette) Christofi, who are both Greek Cypriots.
 He is the youngest of 4 children, with elder siblings Pat, Zen & Artemis.

-In 1989, he along with family, moved back to Cyprus, when he was 9 years old.
-At the age 10, he started selling lottery tickets on the streets of Cyprus and working 10-hour shifts at his father's supermarket on the weekends and school holidays.
+In 1989, he, along with his family, moved back to Cyprus when he was 9 years old.
+At the age of 10, he started selling lottery tickets on the streets of Cyprus and working 10-hour shifts at his father's supermarket on the weekends and school holidays.

-As a child, Chris was an avid skateboarder following in the footsteps of his brother Zen, who skateboarded at a very high level.
-Chris also loved playing table tennis.
-He enjoyed kickboxing and participated in 7 fights with a fight record of 4 wins, 1 draw and 2 losses.
-He was trained by his oldest brother Pat, who is also a decorated kickboxer winning multiple fights including two Australian titles.
+As a child, he was an avid skateboarder, following in the footsteps of his brother Zen, who skateboarded at a very high level. he also loved playing table tennis.
+He enjoyed kickboxing and participated in 7 fights with a fight record of 4 wins, 1 draw, and 2 losses.
+He was trained by his oldest brother Pat, who is also a decorated kickboxer, winning multiple fights, including two Australian titles.

-Around the age of 13, Chris fell in love with cue sports, particularly pool and snooker.
-In 1996 at the age of 16, he returned to Melbourne and started playing snooker at Brunswick Club and later represented Victoria nationally on 5 separate occasions in the under 18’s and under 21’s, where he achieved his personal best break of 136.
+Around the age of 13, he fell in love with cue sports, particularly pool and snooker.

 Career

-At the age of 19, he began working for a property market development company and later bought his first property with the help of his parents.
-Later, he formed a business partnership in Queensland and was working on expanding it.
-By the age of 24, he owned twenty-four investment properties.
-Somehow, the business collapsed and left Chris in a massive debt of $780,000.
-After the debacle, he sold all of his properties and moved back to his parents home.
-At the same time, his eldest son became deaf after a long battle with meningitis and he split with his partner.

-In 2005, Christofi was under a debt of $348,000.
-At this stage, he started a new company, Reventon, and opened its first office in the lounge room of his parents' home.
-Due to his efforts and hard work, Reventon later became a leading investment and financial services company and currently manages more than $1 billion in real estate transactions.
-Chris and Reventon have since won many awards and featured in multiple publications.

-In September 2019, he started a new podcast named RELENTLESS: Life On Your Terms.
-He also published his best-selling book, Your Path To Wealth: Brick By Brick in 2019.
-In the year, he was appointed as one of the top 100 young entrepreneurs in Australia and won the Melbourne Young Entrepreneur Awards 2019 in the category Finance.